D8-Dreambooth/docker_dreambooth/readme.md

 UPDATE_WEBUI: Update the Auto1111 WebUI on container start.

-TORCH2: Set to install torch2.
-Otherwise, torch 1.1.13 will be used.

 PUBLIC_KEY: Set for openSSH access.
 Runpod automatically sets this if configured in user settings.

 JUPYTER_PASSWORD: Erm...